LeoVS09/Captain-redux/README.md

 });
 ```

-And you can return promise in action in order to will continue out of action
+And then you can return promise from your action to continue use it in current code context
 ```js
 //actions.js
 import { createAsyncAction } from "captain-redux"